April 15, 2021

 Try Our AlmaLinux Images

-If you’re interested in trying out AlmaLinux, OpenLogic has Vagrant boxes, AWS images and GCE images available to try (with Azure images coming soon).
+If you’re interested in trying out AlmaLinux, OpenLogic has Vagrant boxes, AWS images, GCE images, and Azure images available to try.

 Additional Resources